chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 ## Requirements

-Using XL Release in active/hot-standby mode adds requirements to the [normal system requirements for XL Release](/xl-release/concept/requirements-for-installing-xl-release.html).
-Please review these requirements before starting the setup.
+Using XL Release in active/hot-standby mode requires the following:

+* You must meet the [standard system requirements for XL Release](/xl-release/concept/requirements-for-installing-xl-release.html).
-* You must use an [external database](/xl-release/how-to/configure-an-external-database.html) for the repository.
-If you currently run XL Release with its default configuration (which stores everything in an embedded Derby database), you must migrate all of your data to an external database before you can start to use active/hot-standby.
+* The XL Release repository must be stored in an external database, using the instructions in this topic.
+If you are using XL Release's default configuration (which stores the repository in an embedded Derby database), you must migrate all of your data to an external database before you can start to use active/hot-standby.
-* The XL Release [archive database](/xl-release/how-to/configure-the-archive-database.html) must also be configured as an external database.
+* The XL Release [archive database](/xl-release/concept/how-archiving-works.html) must also be stored in an external database, using the instructions in this topic.
-* Hot standby mode requires you to use a load balancer that supports hot standby.
+* You must use a load balancer that supports hot-standby.
 This topic describes how to set up the [HAProxy](http://www.haproxy.org/) load balancer.
-* You must have a shared filesystem (such as NFS) that both the active and the standby XL Release nodes can reach.
+* You must have a shared filesystem (such as NFS) that both the active and standby XL Release nodes can reach.
+This will be used to store binary data (artifacts).

 ## Limitation on HTTP session sharing and resiliency